xxao/linque/README.md

 # [0, 0, 1, 10, 2, 20, 3, 30, 4, 40]
 ```

-### .group()
+### .group(key)
-Produces new sequence by grouping items of current sequence according to default comparer and creates result
+Produces new sequence by grouping items of current sequence according to specified key selector and creates result
 values as (key, group) pairs.
 This call fully evaluates current sequence.
 This functionality is also available as a
-*linque.group(sequence)* utility function.
+*linque.group(sequence, key)* utility function.

 ```python
 data = ((0, 1), (0, 1), (0, 2), (1, 1))

 result = Linque(data).group().to_dict(lambda d: d[0], lambda d: d[1].to_list())
 print(result)